NINGBO HUTCHIN HYDRAULIC CO.,LTD.

 Telescopic Hydraulic Cylinders

 Telescopic cylinders are used for applications that require extended reach with a compact form factor.
 They feature multiple nested stages, which allow the cylinder to extend to a much longer length than its initial size.
-Commonly used in dump trucks, material handling, and other vehicles requiring a long stroke, telescopic cylinders are ideal for space-saving designs without compromising on performance.
+Commonly used in dump trucks, material handling, and other vehicles requiring a long stroke, telescopic hydraulic cylinders are ideal for space-saving designs without compromising on performance.

 Snowplow Hydraulic Cylinders